 One of the first steps you can take when improving the speed of your website is to update your Magento regularly.
 New releases come along once every three months and bring many new features, bug fixes and, obviously, speed improvements.

 You shouldn’t neglect it and use the outdated versions since sooner or later it is going to result in major issues.
 Therefore, update Magento often to ensure the fast and streamlined work of your website.

 Magento is a complex platform that has certain system requirements to function properly.
 The obligatory requirements are SSL and 2GB of RAM.
 However, it will vary depending on your website needs.

 It is great to choose a shared hosting that is best for beginners.
 However, you can’t expect a fast website loading speed with shared hosting and the cheapest hosting plan with limited resources.

-Make sure your hosting provider offers you enough server resources to host a certain number of users and process enough server requests.
+Make sure your Magento hosting provider offers you enough server resources to host a certain number of users and process enough server requests.

 3. Audit Third-Party Extensions

 Of course, your store can run well with the default Magento functionality.
 However, oftentimes merchants try to keep up with the latest trends and stand out from the competition by offering exceptional features.
 This is achieved with the help of Magento 2 extensions.

 While they facilitate some processes, Magento modules add up more code to your website and make it more complex.
 It can result in speed issues and cause your website to load slower.

 The best solution here is to conduct an audit of your extensions and find the “abuser” you can either optimize or remove completely.
 It is always recommended to remove Magento 2 extensions you don’t use to make your website lighter and faster correspondingly.